ChadiEzz/wolf3d/README.md

 Raycasting render engine

-"Make" command to compile then "./wolf3d" to start the game
+"./wolf3d" to start the game

 # Keys